OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Design from Trust - How to Build Better Futures.md

 - [Traffic calming](https://en.wikipedia.org/wiki/Traffic_calming) and
 - [Unschooling](https://en.wikipedia.org/wiki/Unschooling)

-They all share a particular dependence on trust.
+They all share a particular dependence on trust, an insight it took me over a decade to see and articulate.

-Somewhere around 2012, it dawned on me that many of my longtime role models and inspirations — the people who innovated the various systems I just listed (and [many more](https://bra.in/4pxQ56)) — had several profound things in common.
+Somewhere around 2012, it dawned on me that most of my longtime role models and inspirations — the people who innovated the various systems I just listed (and [many more](https://bra.in/4pxQ56)) — had several profound things in common.

 First, I realized that most of my role models were contrarians.
+They swam against the main stream.
 Each of the contrarians was carrying a message difficult enough for their peers to hear that they were often marginalized or ridiculed by those peers.
-Their insights ran against their discipline's standing conventional wisdom: Give people with no collateral loans?
+Their insights ran against their discipline's standing conventional wisdom: Let *any* worker stop the assembly line?
+We'll never get anything built!
+Give people with *no* collateral loans?
 No way!
-Let any fool on the planet edit the Wikipedia?
-Are you nuts?
-Remove traffic lights?
+Let *any* fool on the planet edit the Wikipedia?
+Are you nuts? *Remove* traffic lights?
 Seriously?
-Let any worker stop the assembly line?
-We'll never get anything built!

 You see what I mean.

-Then, slowly, I discovered the thread that connected their initiatives, which I called Design from Trust (and abbreviate as DfT).
+Then, slowly, I discovered the thread that connected their initiatives, an approach I called Design from Trust (and abbreviate as DfT).
+This post is a foundational exposition of DfT.

-**Design from Trust redesigns systems from an assumption that most people who will touch the system have good intent.** They want to enjoy the system's benefits, and may even wish to help improve it.
-Instead of designing systems as if everyone is potentially a bad actor, limiting everyone's behavior and discouraging them from engaging positively, DfT flips the script, and deals with the bad actors later.
+**Design from Trust creates systems based on the assumption that participants are responsible and well-intentioned, rather than designing for the worst-case scenario.** Those participants not only want to enjoy the system's benefits, some even wish to help improve it.
+Instead of designing systems as if everyone is potentially a bad actor, limiting everyone's behavior and discouraging them from engaging positively, DfT flips the script, and deals with the bad actors later, sometimes cleverly turning them into good actors.

+## Trust compounds and rebounds

-Trust has countless facets, from improving interpersonal trust to building high-trust teams, using transparency to increase trust, designing the *appearance* of trust (why bank buildings used to have Greek columns out front), and revealing and fixing defects in a system to raise long-term trust.
-The facet that Design from Trust focuses on is systems design that depends on trust.
+Trust has countless facets, from improving interpersonal trust to building high-trust teams, using transparency to increase trust, designing the *appearance* of trust (why bank buildings used to have Greek columns out front and a big, visible safe inside), and revealing and fixing defects in a system to raise long-term trust.
+The facet that Design from Trust focuses on is systems design as it relates to trust.

-What's crazy about DfT is that redesigning systems with it has positive effects on many of the other facets: trust compounds and rebounds.
+What's crazy about DfT is that redesigning systems in this way has positive effects on many of the other facets: trust compounds and rebounds.
 For example, empowering everyone to stop the assembly line builds high-trust teams and improves product quality.
 Hosting Unconferences (instead of programming every moment of an event with famous speakers, fancy panels, and highly facilitated exercises) is a gesture of trust to your participants, and engages them by sharing the responsibility for the event with them.
+How's that for audience "engagement"?
 Adopting Open Source software or Workplace Democracy directly increases transparency — and trust.
-Addressing problems in a system's *design* can resolve problems that are "downstream."
+Addressing problems in a system's *design* can resolve "downstream" problems that resist other approaches.

 Most systems telegraph their distrust through their design, through the glaring or subtle elements that tell us to stay in our lane, not question the system, or obey a signal instead of connecting with others.
 That starts a downward spiral, since many people treated as untrustworthy won't have many reasons to behave better.
 We respond to the way we are treated.
 Approach me looking for the best in me and I'll try to live up to your expectations; approach me as if I'm a thief or criminal and I'm likely to disconnect, or worse.

-## The role of risk
+## Risk is useful

+Modern design seems allergic to risk, perhaps a response to a very litigious society. tktktk

 Instead of designing out all risks, Design from Trust lets some risks engage participants and inspire them to contribute significantly to the systems' healthy functioning.
 For example, if pedestrians, bicyclists and drivers don't slow down, make eye contact, and pace-match through intersections, [[Contrarian Hans Monderman|Traffic Calming]] fails and people get hurt.
 Yet they do those things.
-If nobody steps forward at an [[Contrarian Harrison Owen|Unconference]] and names a topic for conversation, there won't be any sessions.
+People step up, and traffic flows naturally.
+Similarly, if nobody steps forward at an [[Contrarian Harrison Owen|Unconference]] and names a topic for conversation, there won't be any sessions.
 Yet they do step forward.

 Leaving some risk in the system puts some responsibility for the system's success in participants' hands.